huston-rogers/hpc-toolset-tutorial/ondemand/README.md

 ![fix path and launch](imgs/fix_path_and_launch.gif)

 Congratulations!
-We've now started development on the Jupyter Notebook batch connect application and successfully connected to it.
+We've now started development on the Jupyter Lab batch connect application and successfully connected to it.

 You may want to delete this job now by using the "Delete" button on the panels as we'll be iterating through